IBM-Cloud/assistant-shop.r/README.md

 14. Go to the Bluemix catalog, create a Twilio service using the credentials from step 13, and choose to bind it to your new application.

+15. Currently, Twilio Video is in beta, so you will need to request access to the beta program before this functionality is available to you.

-15. Next, you need to provision an Alchemy API key if you do not have one already.
+16. Next, you need to provision an Alchemy API key if you do not have one already.
 You can do this [here] [alchemy_signup_url].

-16. Shortly after you complete step 15, you will receive an email containing the API key.
+17. Shortly after you complete step 16, you will receive an email containing the API key.
 Once you get the email, go to the Bluemix catalog, create an Alchemy API service using this key, and choose to bind it to your new application.

-17. Finally, we need to restage our app to ensure these env variables changes took effect.
+18. Finally, we need to restage our app to ensure these env variables changes took effect.

   ```sh
   $ cf restage APP_NAME